 The main observing wavelength is 230 nm (8 nm bandwidth).
 It corresponds to a mostly flat UV continuum formed in the high photosphere.
-It is the best possible choice of wavelength since it is sensitive to UV variations (about half of the MgII index variability for instance), it corresponds to the ozone bands (and by chemical interaction in the stratosphere, the UV may affect the stratospheric dynamics and, consequently, the clouds coverage - which may be one of the paths of the Sun influence on the Earth's climate) and the limb darkening in this continuum is limited.
+It is the best possible choice of wavelength in the UV since it is sensitive to solar variations (about half of the MgII index variability for instance).
+It corresponds to the ozone bands where by chemical interaction in the stratosphere, the UV may affect the stratospheric dynamics and, consequently, the clouds coverage - which may be one of the paths of the Sun influence on the Earth's climate.
+In addition the limb darkening in this UV continuum is limited.